The Judaica collection contains manuscripts and books in Jewish languages like Hebrew and Yiddish.

 Content of the collection

 - ”The Copenhagen Maimonides” – a manuscript written and illuminated in 1348 in Catalonia.
-Moshe ben Maimon’s (Maimonides, approx 1135-1204) work Moreh Nevukhim (’Guidance for the perplexed’) is a chief work within Jewish (and Medieval) Aristotelian philosophy.
-It is by far the most famous manuscript in the collection, largely because of its wonderful illuminations (decorations).
+Moshe ben Maimon’s (Maimonides, approximately 1135-1204) work Moreh Nevukhim (’Guide for the Perplexed’) is a chief work within Jewish (and Medieval) Aristotelian philosophy.
+It is by far the most famous manuscript in the collection, largely because of its wonderful illuminations (artwork).

 - The seven Hebrew biblical manuscripts (10 in total) which were acquired in connection with F. C. von Haven’s (1727-1763) Arabian journey.
 Several of these manuscripts are also decorated with beautiful illuminations.

-- David Simonsen’s collection of manuscripts (available in digital form).
-Throughout his entire life, Rabbi David Simonsen (1853-1932) collected books and manuscripts important to Jewish culture and history but also for his work as a rabbi and researcher.
+- David Simonsen’s collection of manuscripts and the correspondance archive.
+Throughout his entire life, Rabbi David Simonsen (1853-1932) collected books and manuscripts important to Jewish culture and history, but also for his work as a rabbi and researcher.
+Just like the manuscripts, the correspondence of David Simonsen reflects his life and work, especially his work as a philanthropist and provider of economic and practical aid in connection with the First World War.